 Here’s a sneak peak of what’s in store:

-- We’ve got around 150 speakers lined up for you this year – more than ever before at an in-person Festival!
+- We’ve got more than 180 speakers lined up for you this year – more than ever before at an in-person Festival!

 - This year’s agenda will cover the full spectrum of related topics you know and love, including clinical genomics, cancer genomics, single cell & spatial, liquid biopsy, biodata, multi-omics, and advanced sequencing approaches.

 - Back by popular demand – Talkaoke (AKA “the flying saucer of chat”) will grace us with its themed discussions and engaging free-flowing discussions.
 Come along to this hosted pop-up show and talk (or debate) about any topic you choose – or take part in one of our themed discussions!

 - A vibrant exhibition floor packed full with more than 90 booths showcasing the companies driving innovation in the genomics and biodata sectors.